MogensWintherDK/lc-v1-next-web/posts/services/migration.md

 On-site application migration can be tricky and requires more planning, structure, and understanding.

 In this process, it can be a great benefit to review the actual application, its use, and requirements.
-During the lifetime of an application, these parameters often change, and if we are going to spend time migrating the application we should also focus on the application itself.
+During the lifetime of an application, these parameters often change, and if you are going to spend time migrating the application you should also focus on the application itself.

 > An application not designed for the cloud can be quite complex to migrate

 I have a lot of experience with dockerizing applications and services, both for the development and production process.
-I have been running most applications in the Cloud since 2009, mainly at AWS and later on at Google Cloud and others.
+I have been running most applications in the Cloud since 2009, mainly at AWS and later at Google Cloud and others.

 ## _Merging multiple services/applications_